bcgov/indy-sdk/samples/rest-wallet/README.md

 In the above example the DRF token is "71bee00fa76f08e5f17ceed783a9addd2619bc21" for my superuser (wall-e).

-I can issue the following request using httpie:
+Once you authenticate you can issue the following request (for example) using httpie:

 ```
-http GET 127.0.0.1:8000/items/ 'Authorization: Token 71bee00fa76f08e5f17ceed783a9addd2619bc21'
+http GET 127.0.0.1:8000/api/vi/keyval/ 'Authorization: Token 71bee00fa76f08e5f17ceed783a9addd2619bc21'
 ```

 Likewise for POST operations, etc.

 ### Using JWT Tokens

 There are a bunch of places in the code with comments for "the following is for JWT tokens" ... un-comment all this code.
+(See above example.)

 There are a bunch of places in the code with comments for "the following is for DRF tokens" ... comment out this code!
+(See above example.)

 * settings.py
 * models.py